BURIALS, SCATTERINGS AND MEMORIAL SERVICES

 You can place a plaque under one of our existing trees, or in the Gardens of Rest.
 A memorial bench is a lovely way to provide a relaxing place to remember those departed.
 A plaque can be placed on our Memorial Wall.
 Our West Lodge houses Books of Remembrance in which you can include an calligraphic entry, whether your loved one’s final resting place is Arnos Vale or elsewhere.
 The pages of the books are turned daily to remember people who passed that day.

 For those who are unable to tend their loved one’s grave regularly.
 We provide a grave tidy service to remove all plants and weeds and ensure the path to the grave is accessible.
 This service can also be carried out for the grave of any person interred here over the last 170 years.

 BOOKS OF REMEMBRANCE

-The Books of Remembrance are displayed in a dedicated room in our restored West Lodge.
+The Books of Remembrance are displayed in our West Lodge.
 A page or two is allocated to each day of the year and the pages are turned daily.
 Historically, entries tended to be added on the date of death but you may like to add a loved ones entry on a date that is more significant to you such as a birthday or anniversary.
 You may also like to add a comment in your new entry about a previous relative who was added on another date, linking them together for future generations to see.
 We are more than happy to help or advise on wording and how entries can be linked in this way.